moby/buildkit/docs/stargz-estargz.md

 Note that when a stage is exported (e.g. to the registry), the base image (even stargz/eStargz) of that stage needs to be pulled to copy it to the destination.
 However if the destination is a registry and the target repository already contains some blobs of that image or [cross repository blob mount](https://docs.docker.com/registry/spec/api/#cross-repository-blob-mount) can be used, buildkit keeps these blobs lazy.

-Also note that though registry configuration in `/etc/buildkit/buildkitd.toml` is applied to lazy pulling as well, `~/.docker/config.json`-based authorization is currently not supported.
-We are working on this integration.

 ### Using proxy (standalone) snapshotter